NASAWorldWind/WorldWindJava/GDAL_README.txt

-    - Unless the GDAL_DATA environment variable is set, the GDAL data directory will be searched for, using the property "user.dir", and then in some standard locations.
+    - Unless the GDAL_DATA environment variable is set, the GDAL data directory will be searched for, using the property "user.dir", and then in some standard locations (see GDALUtils.java)

     - Unless the GDAL_DRIVER_PATH environment variable is set, the GDAL plugins direoctory will be searched for, using the property